SIDN/ietf-epp-restful-transport/src/draft-epp-restful-transport.md

 The server MUST not create and maintain client sessions for use over multiple client requests and NOT maintain any state information relating to the client or EPP process.

-Due to stateless nature of REPP, a request must contain all information required for the server to be able to successfully process the request.
+Due to stateless nature of REPP, a request MUST contain all information required for the server to be able to successfully process the request.
 The client MUST include authentication credentials for each request.
 This MAY be done by using any of the available HTTP authentication mechanisms, such as those described in [@!RFC2617].

-# HTTP
+# REST

 REPP uses the REST semantics, each HTTP method is assigned a distinct behaviour, section (#http-method) provides a overview of each the behaviour assinged to each method.
 REPP requests are expressed by using a URL refering to a resource, an HTTP method, zero or more HTTP headers and a optional message body containing the EPP request message.